openjournals/joss/docs/editing.md

 - Explain where you can look for editors (your own professional network, asking the authors for recommendations, the [reviewers application](https://reviewers.joss.theoj.org/), similar papers identified by Editorialbot, )
 - Point out that we have a minimum of two reviewers, but if more than that accept (e.g., 3/4 then take them all – this gives you redundancy if one drops out).
 - Don't invite only one reviewer at a time!
 If you do this, it may take many weeks to find two reviewers who accept.
 Try 3/4/5 invites simultaneously.
+- The [sample messages](editing.html#sample-messages-for-authors-and-reviewers) section of the documentation has some example language you can use.

 **The review**